Facial Feminization Surgery (FFS)

 Patients may opt between jaw and chin implant depending on their current features.

-Every type of FFS has a corresponding timeline, but as these procedures differ depending on the patient’s face and existing features, the timeline depends on the surgeries being done.
+Every type of facial feminization surgery has a corresponding timeline, but as these procedures differ depending on the patient's face and existing features, the timeline depends on the surgeries being done.
 Most FFS surgeries take around 2-6 hours on average.